AFS 2002 The African Experience: An Introduction to African Studies 3 Credits

 Individual study and research for topics not covered in other courses.

-Provides firsthand, supervised research in African studies.
-Projects may involve inquiry, design, investigation, scholarship, discovery or application in African studies.
+Provides firsthand, supervised research.
+Projects may involve inquiry, design, investigation, scholarship, discovery, or application.

 AFS 4935 African Studies Interdisciplinary Seminar 3 Credits